pustotnik/zenmake/docs/buildconf.rst

         One or more compiler flags added at the end of compilation commands.

     linkflags
+        One or more linker flags for C/C++/D.

+    ldflags
-        One or more linker flags for C/C++.
+        One or more linker flags for C/C++ at the end of the link command.

     aslinkflags
         One or more linker flags for Assembler.